Harmony of Mille-Feuille: Anime

 An anime adaptation was announced during the first event for the project on June 17, 2023.
-It was later revealed to be a television series produced by Jumondou and directed by Kiyoto Nakajima, with Takuya Satō serving as chief director, series composition and episode scripts by Takuya Yamanaka, Chisato Kikunaga and Hitomi Kaiho designing the characters, and Shun Narita composing the music.
+It was later revealed to be a television series produced by Jumondou and directed by Kiyoto Nakajima, with series composition and episode scripts by Takuya Yamanaka, Chisato Kikunaga and Hitomi Kaiho designing the characters, and Shun Narita composing the music.
 The series aired from July 17 to September 18, 2025, on Tokyo MX and BS Fuji.
 The opening theme song is "Omoidebanashi" (思い出話), performed by the main cast.
 Plus Media Networks Asia licensed the series in Southeast Asia and broadcasts it on Aniplus Asia.